MichaelStephan/breakingchanges/README.md

 ## Conclusion
 Breaking API changes cannot be avoided, they are part of the service lifecycle.
 What all developers need to do is to minimize the migration efforts for the customers.

+# Appendix

+## A breaking change

+In case of any of the given events a change is considered as breaking change:

+* renaming a field
+* removing a field
+* changing mime types
+* changing response codes
+* changing resource names
+* changing query parameters
+* changing headers
+* changing the type of a field
+* changing existing business functionality
+* changing the url of a service
+* changing the authentication/ authorization scheme
+* changing a scope required to access a certain resource
+* etc.

+The rules apply to all sorts of interfaces, REST interfaces but also pub/sub messages.